rajp33/RecipeSearch/README.md

     * Was the writing presented in a clear manner in your own voice (i.e. I should not be able to Google it).
   * (Please indicate in your submission at the top if these tutorials can be shared on our piazza board)
   * (The very brief tutorial example I gave would probably earn a C- at best :) Go beyond!)
-* 10% Take a screenshot of your virtual environment running.
-Name it 'linux.jpg'
-  * Make sure to 'commit' this file to the repo in this directory.

 * Note: Your code **must** run on the Khoury machines.
 That is where you should test it, and this is where we grade it!
 * Note: You must also commit any additional files into your repository so we can test your code.